tfranssen/dynamic-ess/README.md

 * ~~Include forecast in plot~~ (done)
 * Determine max SoC so there is capacity for PV energy

-### Install
+### Install (best to use in virtual env)

-1. Clone GIT project to local PC
+1. Clone GIT project on a machine with Python 3 installed.
-2. Install dependencies `pip3 install matplotlib numpy paho_mqtt pandas pytz requests logzero schedule xmltodict time`
+2. Install dependencies `pip3 install matplotlib numpy paho_mqtt pandas pytz requests logzero schedule xmltodict time` or use `pip3 install -r requirements.txt`
-3. Configure `secret.py`
-4. Run script `python3 ESSController.py` ~~or add it to your crontab to schedule the script~~ (not needed anymore).
-Use `nohup python3 -u ./ESSController.py >> output.log &` to run script in the background.

-I run the script at a Digital Ocean VPS.
+I run the script at a Digital Ocean VPS on Ubuntu 22.04

 ### Config

-1. Copy or rename the `secret.example.py` to `secret.py` and change it as you need it.
+1. Configure `secret.py`
-2. Edit settings in script
+2. Configure settings in script as explained below

+### Run

+* Run script: `python3 ESSController.py`
+* Run in background: `nohup python3 -u ./ESSController.py >> output.log &`

 ### Settings
 * `lowChargeLimit` this is the threshold used to start charging.
 Default = 0.8, charging starts in this case 20% below daily average